-2. The Basics of Plone
+2 The Basics of Plone

-2.3.
-Users
+2.3 Users

-A content management system is valuable to its users for a variety of reasons.
-Unregistered visitors want to view the public content which has been placed onto the CMS-generated website and enjoy the site's public access functions.
+Different types of users have widely varying interests when using content management systems.
+Unregistered users visit CMS-generated websites to view the public content displayed there and make use of the public access functions offered.
 Authors contribute to the site's content, whereas editors are responsible for the publication of items.